WhoisFreaks/wf-Ebook/README.md

 - Phishing attacks.
 - Malware distribution.
 - Domain squatting, typosquatting.

+#### Importance of quick detection
+Malicious Newly Registered Domains (NRDs) are difficult to detect.
+To maintain security, an enterprise network requires swift and dependable detection capabilities.
+Ideally, you need a security system that not only identifies NRDs but also intelligently predicts their potential malicious intent.
+Once detected, the system should block these malicious NRDs and generate alerts for your security team.
+This allows your personnel to investigate further and decide on appropriate actions in accordance with your company's policies.

 #### Prevention Strategies
 To protect against potential threats from WhoisFreaks' Newly Registered Domains, you can take the following steps to analyze a domain like 'amazon.com';